Setup & Migration

 The wizard enforces a specific import order because data has dependencies:

-• Vendors first — Items and lots reference vendors, so vendors must exist before importing them.
+• Vendors — Items and lots reference vendors by name or code, so vendors must exist before importing them.

-• Locations second — Items reference locations for put-away, so locations must exist before importing items with location data.
+• Warehouses & Locations — Items reference locations for put-away, so locations must exist before importing items with location data.

-• Lots third — Items are assigned to lots, so lots must exist before importing items with lot assignments.
+• Lots — Items are assigned to lots by lot_number, so lots must exist before importing items with lot assignments.

-• Items last — Items can reference vendors, locations, and lots.
+• Items last — Items can reference vendors, locations, lots, and condition codes.

 Tip: